apple/foundationdb/documentation/sphinx/source/api-python.rst

     Returns a new :class:`Transaction` object.
 Consider using the :func:`@fdb.transactional <transactional>` decorator to create transactions instead, since it will automatically provide you with appropriate retry behavior.

+.. method:: Database.open_tenant(tenant_name)

+    Opens an existing tenant to be used for running transactions and returns it as a :class`Tenant` object.

+    The tenant name can be either a byte string or a tuple.
+If a tuple is provided, the tuple will be packed using the tuple layer to generate the byte string tenant name.

 .. |sync-read| replace:: This read is fully synchronous.
 .. |sync-write| replace:: This change will be committed immediately, and is fully synchronous.

+.. method:: Database.allocate_tenant(tenant_name):

+    Creates a new tenant in the cluster. |sync-write|

+    The tenant name can be either a byte string or a tuple and cannot start with the ``\xff`` byte.
+If a tuple is provided, the tuple will be packed using the tuple layer to generate the byte string tenant name.

+.. method:: Database.delete_tenant(tenant_name):

+    Delete a tenant from the cluster. |sync-write|

+    The tenant name can be either a byte string or a tuple.
+If a tuple is provided, the tuple will be packed using the tuple layer to generate the byte string tenant name.

+    It is an error to delete a tenant that still has data.
+To delete a non-empty tenant, first clear all of the keys in the tenant.

 .. method:: Database.get(key)